KhalatyanVictor/Portfoilo/pizza-restaurant/README.md

 # 🍕 Restaurant Web Project

-This project is part of my portfolio, showcasing my skills as I work toward becoming a junior developer.
+This project is part of my portfolio, showcasing my skills as I work toward becoming a junior software engineer.
 It demonstrates my ability to turn a UI design into a fully functional, responsive web page.

 ### Design Inspiration 🎨
 The page is based on this design: